martinnisser/Mixels/README.md

 # Mixels
 <h2>code for running magnetic pixel printer and scanner</h2>
-<p> This is the code used for the magnetic pixels research done in MIT CSAIL HCI Labs.
-The project uses reprogrammable magnetic material, and prints magentic patterns on the material using the snapmaker as a 3D movement device and an adruino to control various sensors and electromagent componants.</p>
+<p> This is the code used for the magnetic pixels research done in MIT CSAIL HCIE Labs.
+The project uses reprogrammable magnetic material, and prints magentic patterns on the material using the snapmaker as a 3D movement device and an arduino to control various sensors and electromagnet components.</p>

 <h3>needed libraries:</h3>
 <ul>